marqo-ai/marqo/examples/MultiModalSearch/article.md

 query = {"handbag, bold colors, vibrant":1.0}
 ```

-The impact of this proimpting on the results can be seen in the animation.
+The impact of this prompting on the results can be seen in the animation.

 <p align="center">
   <img src="assets/handbag2.gif"/>